Latest News

 The term “Industry 4.0” was first introduced in 2011 at the Hannover Fair, a major trade show in Germany.
 It marked the beginning of a strategic initiative to drive digital transformation across industries.
 The name refers to the fourth wave of industrial evolution:

-- First Industrial Revolution: Mechanization powered by water and steam engines.
+- First Industrial Revolution: Mechanisation powered by water and steam engines.

 - Second Industrial Revolution: Mass production driven by electricity and assembly lines.